Webflow vs. Elementor: What’s the difference?

 The price of hosting will depend on the hosting provider you choose.
 This can be anywhere from 0.80$ per month when choosing Hostinger, to 30$ per month when using a hosting provider like Kinsta.
 The consensus is that the more you pay, the more reliable the hosting will be.

 The same goes for plugins.
 There are a lot of premium plugins you can choose from, yet WordPress became so popular because of all the free plugins.
 One of the widely adopted free plugins is Elementor.
 Its core version already gives you more than enough power to build beautiful websites.

 If you even need more power and features, you can buy Elementor pro.
-It will cost you 49$ per year for a one-website license, 99$ for three, and $199 for a 1000 website license.
-Pay 4$ per month more, and Elementor Pro will add 50 new elements, 300 new templates, WooCommerce, and builders for your theme.
+It will cost you 59$ per year for a one-website license, 99$ for three, $199 for 25 pro websites, and $399 per year for 1000 websites.

 Webflow design freedom